MoonlightCapital/MoonlightBot-docs/support/upvote-moonlightbot.md

 1. [Click here to visit the page](https://discordextremelist.xyz/en-US/bots/314110696071888896/upvote)
 2. Click the purple button in the middle that says "Continue" to sign in
 3. Click the blue button that says "Authorize" to sign in
-4. Click the up pointing arrow to upvote
-You have now successfully voted for MoonlightBot!
+4. Click the up pointing arrow next to the bot avatar to upvote You have now successfully voted for MoonlightBot!

 Note: You can only vote once on this site!

 ## Voting Reminders

-You can vote once on each site every 12 Hours
+You can vote once on each site every 12 hours
-When it is time to vote again, MoonlightBot will send you a reminder on Discord with the links when you can vote again, and you can repeat the procedure much more rapidly
+When it is time to vote again, MoonlightBot will send you a reminder on Discord with the links when you can vote again, and you can repeat the procedure faster.